tendermint/go-amino/README.md

 NOTE: The current spec makes the byte-length of the input more-or-less representative of the amount of memory it takes to decode the input.
-A 200-byte go-wire binary blob shouldn't decode into a 1GB object in memory, but it might with sparse encoding, so we should be aware of that.
+A 200-byte go-amino binary blob shouldn't decode into a 1GB object in memory, but it might with sparse encoding, so we should be aware of that.

 #### Interfaces